 William Khoury Abreu, 39, a national of Dominican Republic.
-Effective March 17, 2017, Mr. Abreu will be ATI's Executive Vice President to replace Mr. Andrew R. Hoad.
-He is currently a Director at PT Terminal Petikemas Surabaya (TPS) Indonesia (since 2014).
-Prior to this, he served as CEO of DP World-Saigon Premier Container Terminal from 2010 to 2014, Operations Director of DP World Korea from 2009 to 2010 and held various management positions at DP World Caucedo, Dominican Republic from 2005 to 2009 and CSX World Terminals (Caucedo) from 2001 to 2005.
+He is the Executive Vice President of ATI effective March 17, 2018, replacing Mr. Andrew R. Hoad.
+He was formerly a Director at PT Terminal Petikemas Surabaya (TPS) Indonesia (from 2014 to 2018), the CEO of DP World-Saigon Premier Container Terminal from 2010 to 2014, the Operations Director of DP World Korea from 2009 to 2010 and held various management positions at DP World Caucedo, Dominican Republic from 2003 to 2009 and CSX World Terminals (Caucedo) from 2001 to 2003.
+He obtained a degree in Industrial Engineering from Universidad Nacional Pedro Henriquez Ureña in 2000 and Post Graduate Diploma in Port Mangement from IMTA-STC in Rotterdam in 2001.
 Mr. Abreu was appointed by the Board as EVP during the meeting last February 2, 2018.